Ibanez AR History

 The body is slightly thinner to reduce weight, but the top is made of 16mm-thick maple.
 The thinner body results in a sound that is more solid and has a faster attack than previous AR models, and it also offers improved playability.

-Rosewood is used for the pickup escutcheons, giving the guitar an overall look befitting a high-end Limited model.
+Rosewood is used for the pickup escutcheons, giving the guitar an overall luxurious appearance befitting a Limited model.

-The controls do not include a Tri-Sound system or active EQ; instead, they feature a simple toggle switch with two volume and two tone controls.
+The controls do not include a Tri-Sound system or active EQ; instead, they are kept simple with a toggle switch and two volume and two tone controls.

 This particular model is in the "Vintage Violin" color, but a "Cherry Red Sunburst" version also exists; production was extremely limited, with only 50 units made of each color.